Skip to content

 Description

-Improper offboarding refers to the inadequate deactivation or removal of non-human identities (NHIs) such as service accounts and access keys when they are no longer needed.
-This situation often arises when applications are deprecated, services are taken offline, or when the original owners or administrators of these NHIs leave the organization.
-Failure to properly offboard NHIs poses significant security risks.
+The failure to properly offboard NHIs poses significant security risks.
 Unmonitored and deprecated services may remain vulnerable, and their associated NHIs can be exploited by attackers to gain unauthorized access to sensitive systems and data.
-Additionally, orphaned NHIs may retain elevated permissions, amplifying the potential damage from any security breach.
+Additionally, such NHIs may retain elevated permissions, amplifying the potential damage from any security breach.

 Example Attack Scenarios

-• Orphaned Kubernetes Service Accounts: A Kubernetes cluster belonging to a decommissioned service retains active service accounts.
+• Dormant Kubernetes Service Accounts: A Kubernetes cluster belonging to a decommissioned service retains active service accounts.
 If an attacker gains access to this unmonitored cluster, they could exploit these service accounts to interact with other resources within the organization's infrastructure, potentially leading to data exfiltration or further compromise.

 How to Prevent